Feeling Good: Live performances

 The song is included on their 2006 Live from London as the fourth track of the DVD.
 The song is performed solely by Scherzinger.
 The song was also included on their first headlining tour, PCD World Tour.
 While delivering an a cappella version of the song, Scherzinger wore a "virginal hoodie-cum-headscarf", reported Helen Pidd of The Guardian.

 George Michael

-George Michael performed "Feeling Good" during his 2011–12 Symphonica Tour and included it on the Symphonica album (2014).
+The English singer-songwriter George Michael performed "Feeling Good" during his 2011–12 Symphonica Tour and included it on the Symphonica album (2014).
 The music video was released on 6 May 2014, and "Feeling Good" was sent to radio on 11 August 2014.
 The release of "Feeling Good" coincided with the issue of Symphonica on the vinyl format.
 It became his final single before his death in 2016.

 The studio version of "Feeling Good" was recorded by Michael in 2008 (with actress Loretta Devine featured prominently on backing vocals) and included on the US edition of his Twenty Five compilation.
 He also performed it during the 2008 legs of his 25 Live tour and the 2010 George Michael Live in Australia concerts.